Working in a war zone: How Wix is keeping nearly 1,000 Ukrainian employees safe

 Meanwhile, Microsoft, Ring, video-gaming company Ubisoft, Snap, and editing and writing service Grammarly all said they’re trying to protect their workers in Ukraine.
 And Tampa-based software outsourcing company JetBridge said it has been struggling with the logistics of getting its 24 software developers out of Kyiv.
 It has also started paying its employees in Belarus in bitcoin amid the rising fear of sanctions.

-“This is a bit of a sidestep or a step back to get paid in crypto, especially with the volatility,” CEO John Sun Kim told The Washington Post.
+“This is a bit of a sidestep or a step back to get paid in crypto, especially with the volatility,” CEO John Sung Kim told The Washington Post.
 But “I don’t see how else we’re going to get money into that country.”

 Ukraine is also the birthplace of Looksery, the company that Snap acquired to help build its augmented reality features.
 Snap said 300 of its team members have called Ukraine home, but the company would not clarify how many are currently there, citing safety concerns.
 It has been providing emergency assistance and helping team members leave danger zones.
 It also pledged more than $15 million in humanitarian aid to support organizations providing direct relief to Ukraine.